 Anyone who has spent more than just a few minutes inside the VirtuActive walls can tell you that the term "3D" gets thrown around A LOT.
 Every product type we have has some type of 3D included with it.
 Custom Homes, Remodels, Basement Finishes, Additions, Conversions, Plan Modifications, etc. At the end of the day VirtuActive is a residential drafting and design company so the 3D is not something we HAVE to do in order to be able to give our customers a finished product.
 In fact, many of our competitors don't offer 3D and if they do, it's going to cost extra.
-But at VirtuActive, not only is 3D included with what we do, but we have four 3D Specialists on staff specifically dedicated to it.
+But at VirtuActive, not only is 3D included with what we do, but we have three 3D Specialists on staff specifically dedicated to it.
 So why are we so passionate about it?

 Sure, 3D is important for some of the obvious reasons such as marketing, real estate listings, online plan sales, and even just for the fact that people can show their friends and family the finished product before it's built.
 But, there's a much deeper reason that people don't often realize until it's too late.